 ***Plan N’s Part B coinsurance is covered at 100%, except for up to $20 in copayment for some doctor’s office visits and up to $50 in copayment for emergency room visits that don’t require inpatient admission.

-The main advantage of having Medicare Supplement Plan F is you get coverage for all the Medigap benefits—some of which only a few other plans cover.
-For instance, Medigap Plan F is the only Medicare Supplement plan that covers both your Part B deductible and Part B excess charge.
-You can pay an excess charge of up to 15% more than the Medicare-approved amount to a provider who doesn’t accept Medicare assignment.
-An assignment is when a provider accepts the Medicare-approved amount as full payment.
+Medicare Supplement Plan F’s main advantage is that it covers all the Medigap benefits—some of which only a few other plans cover.
+For instance, Medigap Plan F is the only that covers both your Part B deductible and Part B excess charge.
+You could pay an excess charge of up to 15% more than the Medicare-approved amount to a provider who doesn’t accept Medicare assignment.
+(An assignment is when a provider accepts the Medicare-approved amount as full payment.)
 While most providers accept assignment, there are some who don’t accept assignment for all services covered under Medicare.

-But as mentioned earlier, having the most comprehensive coverage often means paying a higher monthly premium than you would with other plans—unless you go with the high-deductible Plan F option.
-If you do choose this option, there’s still that $2,300 (in 2019) deductible to think about.
-So deciding if Medigap Plan F is right for you may not be as easy as pie.
-One way to look at it is like this: Would you rather pay a specific monthly premium (and deductible if applicable) to get the most coverage, or not know how much you may pay out-of-pocket for certain expenses like excess charges?
+Having the most comprehensive coverage often means paying a higher monthly premium than you would with other plans—unless you go with the high-deductible Plan F option.
+If you do choose this option, there’s still that $2,340 deductible ($2,370 in 2021) to think about.
+Look at it is like this: Would you rather pay a specific monthly premium (and deductible, if applicable) to get the most coverage, or not know how much you may pay out-of-pocket for certain expenses like excess charges?

 Explore Your Medicare Supplement Options